NSUSpray/Plys/README.md

 ## Extra options

-You can use extra options by typing in the script one of this:
+You can use extra options for each file by typing in the script one of this:

 ```autoit
 #plys dollarprefix  ; refuse to use variables without “$” prefix